awsdocs/amazon-kinesis-data-analytics-developer-guide/doc_source/how-zeppelin-creating.md

 + In the Kinesis Data Analytics console choose the **Studio** tab, then choose **Create Studio notebook**\.

 For a tutorial about how to create a Studio notebook using either the AWS Management Console or the AWS CLI, see [Tutorial: Creating a Studio notebook in Kinesis Data Analytics](example-notebook.md)\.

+For an example of a more advanced Studio notebook solution, see [Apache Flink on Amazon Kinesis Data Analytics Studio](https://streaming-analytics.workshop.aws/flink-on-kda-studio/)\.